 Varieties

 (Do not grow a Hass seed thinking that you’ll get a Hass avocado tree from it, however.
 Avocado seeds grow up to be different from their parents, just like people do.
-Buy a grafted Hass avocado tree from a nursery if you want a tree that produces Hass fruit.)
+Buy a grafted Hass avocado tree from a nursery if you want a tree that produces Hass fruit.
+Read more about this in my post, “What kind of avocado tree do you get when you plant a seed?”)

 If you have desire and room for two avocado trees, I’d recommend Reed to go with your Hass.
-Reed also tastes great, is usually even more productive than Hass, and while the fruit doesn’t hang on the tree for quite as long as Hass, it is ready at a different time (approximately May to September).
+Reed also tastes great, is usually as productive or even more so than Hass, and while the fruit doesn’t hang on the tree for quite as long as Hass, it is ready at a different time (approximately June through September).

-Read more about my variety recommendations in this post: “What’s the best kind of avocado to grow?”
+Read more about my variety recommendations in these posts: “What’s the best kind of avocado to grow?” and “Avocado varieties for year-round harvest” and “Avocado variety profiles.”

 Pollination